Claude Code multiple agent systems: Complete 2026 guide

 Only assign tasks within the agent's wheelhouse.
 Don't ask your debugger to write new features or your system architect to fix typos.

 Limit yourself to three or four subagents maximum.
 More than that and you'll spend too much time deciding which agent to invoke.
 Your own productivity drops.
 For most work, stick with stock Claude Code and reserve subagents for senior-level tasks like architecture reviews, security audits, or complex debugging sessions.
+If you want to go further on orchestration, the subagent orchestration guide covers chaining and hand-offs in more depth.

-On January 24, 2026, developer Mike Kelly discovered something unusual.
-Anthropic had built a powerful multi-agent orchestration feature called Swarms, then hidden it behind feature flags.
-No announcement.
-No documentation.
-No official release.
+On January 24, 2026, developer Mike Kelly discovered something unusual: Anthropic had built a powerful multi-agent orchestration feature called Swarms, then hidden it behind feature flags.
+No announcement, no documentation, no official release.
+Kelly created a tool called claude-sneakpeek to unlock it, and the discovery touched off a 200-plus-comment developer debate about whether this was the future of development or a step too far.

 The community debate